Lady Hutton: Background

 Originally named Vanadis, the diesel-driven 240 ft motor yacht was built in 1924 for C. K. G. Billings, his second yacht by that name.
 "The largest of its day," she is steel-and-nickel hulled and was opulently outfitted.

 Vanadis was purchased by stock tycoon Harrison Williams, renamed Warrior, and steamed on a year-long around-the-world 1926 honeymoon cruise taken with his wife, Mona.

 Woolworth heiress Barbara Hutton received the vessel in 1930 as a present from her father on her 18th birthday.
 The yacht was renamed in Hutton's honor, and she was Vanadis's most celebrated owner.

 In 1940, the yacht was sold to the British Royal Navy.
 After the Second World War, it was stationed in Panama and also used as a schoolship in Norway from 1948.
 At the start of the 1950s it was renamed Cort Adeles at Stadsgårdskajen, Sweden.
-The vessel was also used as a regular passenger ship to and from Åbo, Finland.
+The vessel was also used as a regular passenger ship to and from Turku, Finland.

 The yacht was later slated for scrap, but was purchased by a group of Swedish businessmen who spent more than $2.5 million to renovate her into a permanently moored, floating hotel and restaurant.